How to prepare your organization for the new Whistleblowing legislation

 What do organizations need to do to adapt to the new directive?

 It is also important that organizations educate themselves properly.
 I hope that this blog post can give some guidance but I would also recommend organizations to read the full legislation, which is pedagogically written and fairly easy to understand.
-As a member at Företagarna, you are also welcome to contact us to discuss the new act or get other legal guidance.

 Whom can organizations appoint as their case handler?

 The person or unit that an organization appoints as its case handler should be both independent and impartial.
 It can either be a person that is employed by the organization or provided externally by a third party.
+Choosing a system provider, like AlexisHR, that allows for external case handlers can be beneficial, since it offers more flexibility and impartiality in managing sensitive cases.

 If your operation stretches across several EU countries it is important to look into and stay up to date with the local legislation.
 All EU Member States are required to implement the new directive but the actual legislation can look different in different countries.